 Terminal Aliases

-Create shortcuts for long or frequently used terminal commands
+Create shortcuts for long or frequently used terminal commands using aliases and functions in Bash, Zsh, and PowerShell to speed up your workflow.

 An alias is a shortcut for a command you type often.
 Instead of typing out git status every time, you could type gs.
 Instead of a long SSH command to a server, you type myserver.
 Aliases save time and reduce typos – once you start using them, you'll wonder how you lived without them.